-Students complete all requirements of the Second Year of the PharmD program as outlined on pages 37 to 40 of the 2018-19 Faculty Calendar.
+Students complete all requirements of the Second Year of the PharmD program as outlined on pages 36 to 39 of the 2019-20 Faculty Calendar.

-In order to qualify for the Combined PharmD-MBA program, students must receive a letter of acceptance from the Rotman School of Management by March 1 of Year 2 in the PharmD program, meaning students must meet Rotman's Cycle 2 Admission Deadline (see http://www.rotman.utoronto.ca/Degrees/MastersPrograms/MBAPrograms.aspx for further details).
+In order to qualify for the Combined PharmD-MBA program, students must receive a letter of acceptance from the Rotman School of Management by March 1 of Year 2 in the PharmD program, meaning students must meet Rotman's Cycle 2 Admission Deadline.
 Once a letter of acceptance has been received, the student will defer admission to the MBA program for one year, in order to complete PharmD degree requirements.

 Students' registration on ACORN is transferred from the PharmD program to the Combined PharmD-MBA program effective the summer session immediately following the fall/winter session of Year 2.
-During this summer session, students complete PHM251H1 Early Practice Experience 2 in May/June and then complete PHM348H1 Intermediate Pharmacy Practice Experience in July/August (see course description for PHM348H1 below).
+During this summer session, students complete PHM251H1 Early Practice Experience 2 in May/June and then complete PHM348H1 Intermediate Pharmacy Practice Experience in July/August.